On Thin Ice: Walruses Threatened After U.S. Declines To List As Endangered

 "This disgraceful decision is a death sentence for the walrus," Shaye Wolf, climate science director for the Center for Biological Diversity, told The Guardian last month.

-"Walruses face extinction from climate change, and denying them critical protections will push them closer to the edge," he says.
+"Walruses face extinction from climate change, and denying them critical protections will push them closer to the edge," she says.
 "The Trump administration's reckless denial of climate change not only harms the walrus and the Arctic, but puts people and wildlife everywhere in danger."

 The FWS estimates there are nearly 230,000 Pacific walruses left, though the agency notes some uncertainty over the exact population numbers.